-Expand for more information on GVA and GDP
+Expand for more information on Factor Incomes, GVA and GDP

 - Compensation of employees (which includes remuneration in the form of wages paid to employees plus estimates of pension and social security contributions paid on their behalf by their employer)

-- Gross operating surplus (which is equated to company trading profits and public sector trading body surpluses)
+- Gross operating surplus of corporations and public sector trading body surpluses

 - Mixed income (the remuneration and profits of sole traders)